Test in production without watermarks.

 Works wherever you need it to.

 Optical Character Recognition (OCR) is a critical technology for converting scanned images, PDFs, and other digital documents into machine-readable text.
 It’s widely used in document processing, automation workflows, and AI-powered systems that need to interpret human-readable text.
 When it comes to OCR services, there are plenty of OCR tools out there to manage OCR tasks.
-These include cloud providers like Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Vision API on the Google Cloud platform, which offers powerful cloud solutions, and third-party libraries such as IronOCR, which present viable alternatives for specific use cases or those needing a powerful OCR library for frequent OCR use.
+These include cloud providers like Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Vision API on the Google Cloud platform, which offer powerful cloud solutions, and third-party libraries such as IronOCR, which present viable alternatives for specific use cases or those needing a powerful OCR library for frequent OCR use.

 AWS Textract is Amazon’s fully managed OCR service designed for text extraction from scanned documents, forms, tables, and more.
 Integrated deeply within the AWS ecosystem, Textract is optimized for use in large-scale cloud solutions and supports both real-time and batch document processing.